Office, 106 Broadway, New York. Trustees: Morris Franklin,

 the company."
 The 11 continuing trustees were President Alexander E.

-Orr, John Claflin, Thomas P. Fowler (of the investigating
+Orr, John Claflin, Thomas P. Fowler (of the self-investigating

 committee),